rschmehl/awesco.eu/content/awe-explained/index.md

 The main contributing regions are North America and Europe, with the difference that the activities in the US are dominated by [Makani](http://www.makanipower.com), an [ARPA-E](https://www.youtube.com/watch?v=C9Ly6na58e0)-supported startup that became a [Google moonshot project](https://x.company), while in Europe they are distributed to a diverse network of companies, universities and research organisations.
 Funding through the European Union's Framework Programmes FP7 and Horizon 2020 has played an important role in the formation of this ecosystem.

-> The essence of airborne wind energy is to replace material constraints by control algorithms.
+> The essence of airborne wind energy is to replace material constraints (passive) by control algorithms (active).
 This is the great potential but at the same time also the challenge of the technology.

 Using a lightweight tether in place of a tower and its foundation removes most of the mechanical constraints of the system.
 For this reason, control and optimization have already early on evolved into key research themes for AWE.
 In 2001, Moritz Diehl described the crosswind operation of a kite as an optimal control problem,[^15]